Guidery produces instructional articles that explain the best way for most people to learn a given skill.

 We thrive on feedback.
 Contact us and let us know what you think of our work or ask us any questions you might have.

 Have you ever spent a lot of time, effort, and money to learn a skill, only to later realize there was a much more efficient way?
 Maybe it was a different book, a better teacher, some online guide, etc.

 Well, our mission is to always recommend that better way.

-No matter what the skill is, we create guides that recommend unimpeachably effective ways of mastering it.
+No matter what the skill is, we create guides that recommend unimpeachably effective ways of learning it.
 We’ll also give you the necessary background, lingo, and resources so you can break into communities of practitioners without making a fool of yourself.